-Question Answer Marks EITHER 6(a) ' I have not once had the least idea who or what I am' (As I Ebb'd with the Ocean of Life) With this quotation in mind, discuss ways in which Whitman presents the search for self-awareness.
-You should refer to three poems in your answer.
+Question Answer Marks EITHER 6(a) Discuss some of the ways in which Whitman explores intense emotions in his poetry.
+You should refer to three poems from the selection in your answer.
 25 Mark according to the levels of response marking criteria.
-OR 6(b) Comment closely on the following extract from Out of the Cradle Endlessly Rocking , showing in what ways it is characteristic of Whitman's concerns, here and elsewhere in the selection.
+OR 6(b) Comment closely on the following extract from I Sing the Body Electric , showing in what ways it is characteristic of Whitman's presentation of human life, here and elsewhere in the selection.
 In your answer you should pay close attention to poetic methods and their effects.
 25 Mark according to the levels of response marking criteria.